seyerjo/seyerjo/README.md

 ```

 <p align="justify">
-I am a Software Engineer and ICT Consultant who loves solving problems through technology, from planning the structure of each project to its transition to production.
+I am a Software Developer and ICT Consultant who loves solving problems through technology, from planning the structure of each project to its transition to production.
 I actively contribute in each stage of its construction to obtain the best possible result.
 A good impression of the product for the end users can define its success and love for it.
 </p>
 <p align="justify">
 When I'm not programming or attending consultancies, I'm doing the "typical things" of the CEOs and Founders of a company or collaborating with the Techie Community.